Can ‘Friends With Benefits’ Really Work? 15 Rules for Mess-Free Arrangement

 5. Avoid sleepovers

-Along the same lines....after having sex, LEAVE!
+Along the same lines as the last piece of advice, you and your FWB should avoid having sleepovers.
+After having sex, LEAVE!
 Cuddles and spooning fall squarely into activities for couples and should be avoided if you want your FWB relationship to work.
-As nice as it is so wake up next to someone in the morning (and potentially have morning sex!) that is an intimacy that you should try and reserve for future partners.
+As does pillow talk, which can often get very intimate.
+As nice as it is so wake up next to someone in the morning (and potentially have morning sex!) that is an intimacy that you should try and reserve for serious partners.
 This is not to say that you need to kick your friend to the curb as soon as you finish having sex, but you should be weary of sleepovers, as they might add complications to your casual relationship.

-6. Be transparent about your sex life/be safe
+6. Be transparent about your sex life and be safe

 FWB relationships are not typically exclusive, which means that you and your friend are probably seeing a couple different people.
-If this is the case, it’s super important that you are both transparent about your sex lives and that you are practicing safe sex.
+When you first begin a friends with benefits relationship, you and your new boo should talk about whether or not you plan to sleep with other people when you talk about your boundaries (more on this to come).
+During this discussion, you should talk about how you plan to practice safe sex with each other and other people.
+It’s not necessary to disclose the other people that you are sleeping with (unless that makes you and your partner more comfortable), so long as you are on the same page about your expectations for protection during sex.
+It’s super important that you are both transparent about your sex lives and that you are practicing safe sex.
 In addition to condoms and other forms of protection, it’s a good idea to set up routine STI screenings so that you do know your status.

 7. Set expectations at the beginning